MonikaYancheva/exercise/courses/fullstack/The Web Developer Bootcamp 2022/js/js.md

 ~~~

 Quick reference
-A function definition can have only one ...restParam.
+A function definition can have only one `...`restParam.

 ~~~js